Missing Piece Blog

 2. Progress reports and updates

 When parents know how their child is doing, they’re more likely to feel like active participants in the therapy process.
 This can lead to increased motivation on the part of the parent, which will benefit the family unit as well as the child.
+Even if they can’t be fully involved in the process, these reports and updates provide crucial insight that undoubtedly makes a huge difference.

 Progress reports also aid parents in identifying areas in which their child may be struggling.
 This information can then be used by the therapist or practitioner to develop a plan targeting the child’s specific needs.
+This could lead to ABA therapy parent training plans that can take place at home.

 But regular reports and updates also help caretakers and parents celebrate their child’s milestones.
 It is always a deeply rewarding experience for parents to see how much their child has grown and learned.